Azure/linux-on-azure-levelup/Module 3 - Securing Workloads - E2E Security/secure-infra.md

 ### Step 3: Configure role assignments for the VM

 The following example uses az role assignment create to assign the Virtual Machine Administrator Login role to the VM for your current Azure user.
 You obtain the username of your current Azure account by using az account show, and you set the scope to the VM created in a previous step by using az vm show.
+This role is needed for using AADSSH with VM.
+Y

-You can also assign the scope at a resource group or subscription level.
-Normal Azure RBAC inheritance permissions apply.
+You can also assign the scope at a resource group or subscription level.We'll use resource group for scope.

 ```bash
 USERNAME=$(az account show --query user.name --output tsv)